US Senate moves forward with military nominations despite abortion protest

 That affects pay, retirement, lifestyle and future assignments – and in some fields where the private sector will pay more, it becomes harder to convince those highly trained young leaders to stay.

 The blockade has frustrated members on both sides of the aisle, and it is still unclear how the larger standoff will be resolved.
-Schumer did not say if he will put additional nominations on the floor.
+Schumer did not say if he would put additional nominations on the floor.

 The months-long holds have devolved into a convoluted procedural back-and-forth in recent days.